Divorce & Estate Plans

 Financial Matters – These types of legal documents determine who will be in charge of your finances should you become unable to take care of them yourself.
 The power of attorney gives the named party major financial power so it is wise to update as soon as possible.

-Healthcare Directives – Your healthcare directives names the party who has the authority to make medical decisions on your behalf if you are not able to do so yourself.
-If you have a living will, your ex may be named on it, so be sure to update.
+Healthcare Directives – Your healthcare directives name the party who has the authority to make medical decisions on your behalf if you are not able to do so yourself.
+If you have a living will, your ex may be named on it, so be sure to update it.

-In conclusion, if you are facing a divorce, be sure to make estate planning a priority.
-This is an area that sometimes gets neglected, but should be addressed with a qualified attorney.
+In sum, if you are facing a divorce, be sure to make estate planning a priority.
+This is an area that sometimes gets neglected but should be addressed with a qualified attorney.
 At Stange Law Firm, PC, we can refer you to an attorney who can help.

 book-prenup-1